These sweet potato pancakes are lightly sweet and so fluffy! With cinnamon and nutmeg, these are a delicious breakfast enjoyed by kids and adults.

 How do I make sweet potato puree?
 I highly recommend cooking your sweet potatoes in an Instant Pot.
 If you don’t own one, here’s my tutorial on How to Bake Sweet Potatoes.
 Cook, cool slightly and mash into a puree.
 Make sure your puree is cool when you make the pancakes.

-Can this sweet potato pancake recipe be made ahead?
+Can this recipe be made ahead?
 YES!
 We love making a double batch and storing the leftovers in the fridge.
 When we want to re-heat, we just pop them in the toaster!
 You can also make them ahead and freeze for up to 3 months.
 Make sure you wrap them in a layer of cling wrap and place in a storage container to avoid freezer burn.

 Can I use almond flour?
 Gluten-free flour?
 I have only tested this recipe with all purpose (good), whole wheat (no go) and white whole wheat (good) so I can’t say for sure without further testing.